aresmiki/Blind-deconvolution-based-on-the-ratio-of-cyclic-content/README.md

 Envelop harmonic-to-noise ratio (EHNR)[2-3]

+You can construct BD methods based on these metrics according to the framework of this paper, but their performance should be consistent.

 Note：This procedure is only for manuscript review.
 For other purposes, please contact aresmiki@163.com

 [1]	W. He, Y. Zi, B. Chen, F. Wu, Z. He, Automatic fault feature extraction of mechanical anomaly on induction motor bearing using ensemble super-wavelet transform, Mech.
 Syst.
 Signal Process.
 54–55 (2015) 457–480. https://doi.org/10.1016/j.ymssp.2014.09.007.